safiya-kirpichonak/okibro/api/README.md

 npm ci
 ```

-2. Ask me about env.txt file and rename it to .env and save in the api folder.
+2. Rename "env.example.txt" => .env and fill it with your data.

 3. Now lets create database.
 Run this command to run database: